-Students will study and practice writing in three of the major literary modes of writing: poetry, fiction and drama.
-The reading assignments are based on the premise that, to be good writers, students must have knowledge of literary techniques and be perceptive readers and critics.
-Students will examine techniques of three of the literary genres and then apply their knowledge to write in each genre.
-Also, students will receive information on marketing their work.
+Students will study and practice writing in two or three of the major literary modes of writing: poetry, fiction, and possibly drama.
+The reading assignments are based on the premise that, to be a good writer, students must have knowledge of literary techniques and be perceptive readers and critics.
+Students will examine techniques of two or possibly three of the literary genres and then apply their knowledge to write in each genre.
+In addition, they will read other students' work and provide useful feedback on that work.
 3 hrs./wk.